-Technical Expertise: Health Systems Strengthening, Social and Behavior Change, Maternal Health, Youth & Adolescent Health/OVC, Family Planning & Reproductive Health
+Technical Expertise: Health Systems Strengthening, Social and Behavior Change, Youth & Adolescent Health/OVC, Family Planning & Reproductive Health, Maternal, Newborn & Child Health

 The USAID|SUSTAIN project is a five-year, USAID-supported health project that is focused on improving and sustaining the gains made in Georgia’s maternal, newborn, child, and reproductive health services.
 The project works in public and private partnership with health care providers, insurers, and policy makers to improve the quality of care in each of these areas.

 1.Promote quality maternal, newborn, and child health; reproductive health; and family planning products and services.

 USAID|SUSTAIN uses health behavior change principles to conduct communication campaigns that encourage Georgian families to seek quality maternal, newborn, child, and reproductive health services.
 The campaigns reach the Georgian public through a combination of television, radio, print, and web-based media (including social media).

 2.Ensure access to contraceptives by building strong commercial sector distribution of contraceptives and facilitating public/private partnerships with pharmacies and pharmaceutical companies.